hanjinliu/magic-class/docs/basics/serialize.md

 In `magic-class`, simple `serialize` and `deserialize` functions are available.
 These methods can be used to save and load the state of the `magicgui`'s `Container` widgets or any magic-class widgets.
-All the value widgets or value-like widgets (widgets that have a `value` attribute) are recursively converted into dictionaries.
+All the value widgets or value-like widgets are recursively converted into dictionaries.

+??? note "What is a value-like widget?"

+    1. `ValueWidget`, such as `SpinBox`, `Slider`, `CheckBox`, `ComboBox`, etc.
+    2. Widget class that has a `value` property with both getter and setter being defined.
+This includes `FileEdit` and custom magic-classes that have a proper `value` property.

 ## Basic Usage